bmehner/jekyll-now/_posts/2018-12-01-graphhopper.md

 * Easy to use from a Java application
 * Fast calculation: The list of car repair shops could be as long as 60 different ones.
 The distance to all of those should be calculated in less than 5 seconds.
 * No personal information should be sent to a third party because we need to stick to the General Data Protection Regulation of the EU.
-* Exact calculation of the distance as the car drives.
+* Calculation of the distance as the car drives.

 GraphHopper fullfills all this requirements.
-It's a routing engine implemented completely in Java.
+It's a routing engine implemented in Java.
 You can run it embbedded in your Java application.
 So there is no need to send any information over the network.
-It's also extremly fast.
+It's also extremely fast.
+It uses data from OpenStreetMap (OSM).
+Here in Germany the quality of OSM is quite decent.
+My experiments with it shows it is sufficient for the usecase mentioned above.

 ## Maven